digit1024/LunaAI/README.md

 - 🔧 **MCP Superpowers** - Connect to tools and services through Model Context Protocol
 - 🎨 **Beautiful Interface** - Native COSMIC design that feels right at home
 - 💾 **Memory Management** - Save, organize, and revisit your conversations
+- 🔌 **Flexible Backends** - Support for multiple AI providers and local models

 ## 🚀 What Can Luna Do?